mik-laj/discovery-api/gen_data/release_notes_md/anthos_multicluster_management_connect_release_notes.md

 **FIXED:**

-Fixed an issue that prevented updates to Connect Agent in registered Anthos GKE on-prem clusters.
+Fixed an issue that prevented updates to Connect Agent in registered GKE on- prem clusters.

 **FIXED:**